apache/echarts-doc/en/option/component/matrix.md

 The `matrix` coordinate system, like a table, can serve as the layout system of data items in a series, mainly used to display the relationship and interaction of multi-dimensional data.
 It presents data in the form of a rectangular grid, where each grid unit (or "cell") represents the value of a specific data point in series like `series.heatmap`, `series.scatter`, `series.custom`, etc. The entire layout is displayed in rows and columns to express the relationship of two-dimensional or higher-dimensional data.

-The `matrix` coordinate system can also serve as the layout system of the box of series like `series.pie`, `series.tree`, etc., or another coordinate systems like `grid` (i.e., Cartesian coordinate system), `geo`, `polar`, etc., or plain components like `legend`, `dataZoom`, etc. This character enables tiny charts to be laid out in a table, or enables the layout approach like [CSS grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_grid_layout).
+The `matrix` coordinate system can also serve as the layout system of the box of series like `series.pie`, `series.tree`, etc., or another coordinate systems like `grid` (i.e., Cartesian coordinate system), `geo`, `polar`, etc., or plain components like `legend`, `dataZoom`, etc. This character enables [mini charts](${galleryEditorPath}matrix-sparkline&edit=1&reset=1) to be laid out in a table, or enables the layout approach like [CSS grid layout](${galleryEditorPath}matrix-grid-layout&edit=1&reset=1).
 Currently all the series and components can be laid out within a matrix. `matrix` can also be used purely as table for data texts.

 Correlation heat map using heat map in matrix coordinate system:
 ~[800x400](${galleryViewPath}matrix-correlation-heatmap&edit=1&reset=1)